mengdan2020/helloword/README.md

 # helloword
 just a start
-# hi,world.This is my first time to write a brach on github.
+# hi,world.This is my first time to write a branch on github.